aishee-das/project/README.md

-Project title
+WHICH FACTOR HAS THE BIGGEST INFLUENCE OF SALES ON VIDEO GAMES?
 ================
-by Team name
+by Team Disco

 ## Summary

+instrucitons:
 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750